HUMERUS ANATOMY

 • Function:

-• Connects the humerus to the elbow joint
+• Connects the humerus to your elbow joint

 Fossae